aherbez/py-snakeskin/README.md

 py-snakeskin
 ============

-A small miniproject to procedurally generate snakeskin like patterns
+A small miniproject to procedurally generate snakeskin like patterns using Python (no pun intended) and PIL.

 The script will output images like the following: